 6. Tips for Photographing Outdoor Buildings or Public Art

 - It is best to shoot at dusk or dawn when photographing buildings or outdoor sculpture/public art.
-There is better lighting and fewer people to get in your shot.
-Only photograph during the day if there is a very specific lighting reason to do so, for example shadows are an important element.
+There are better lighting and fewer people to get in your shot.
+Only photograph during the day if there is a very specific lighting reason to do so, for example, shadows are an important element.